 BOUQUET PARK – Bluff Lake Neighborhood – landscaping and plantings that appeal to the sense of smell.
 Plus a cutting edge garden.

 CENTRAL PARK – Borders Westerly Creek, Central Park West & Central Park North Neighborhoods – The third largest park in Denver includes playground equipment, a pond, climbing wall, fountains, gathering spaces, paved and dirt jogging trails, multi-sport fields, lookout spot, sledding hill, barbecues, bocce ball courts, full-length promenade and shade structures.
-(Managed by the City of Denver)
+(Managed by City of Denver)

 CHERRY PIE PARK – Bluff Lake Neighborhood – Inspired by the sense of taste.
 Features cherry trees, a recipe holder and edible landscape.

 CLIMBING WALL – South End Neighborhood – Located in Greenway Park, climbing is a lifetime sport and the community has a climbing wall to get you started.
 The climbing wall in Greenway Park was designed by a world-renowned climber.
-(Managed by the City of Denver)
+(Managed by City of Denver)

 CLOUD PARK – North End Neighborhood – Surrounded by colorful flora, Cloud Park’s upward-facing lounge chairs encourage you to pick out shapes in the clouds or count the stars at night.

 COMMUNITY GARDEN – South End Neighborhood – If you are lucky enough to have a spot, the community garden is a great source of better-tasting salads.
-(Managed by the City of Denver)
+(Managed by City of Denver)